roobert/roobert.github.io/_posts/2022-12-03-Extending-Neovim.md

 It's also possible to use an interactive method:
 ```
 # Show available language servers
-:LspInstall <filetype>
+:LspInstall <lsp-server>
-# -or- to browse and install supported plugins
+# -or- to browse and install supported plugins (use g? to see controls)
 :Mason
 ```